 Materials: Concrete, bronze

 Status: Project 2010 (restringed tender)

 Total built area: 49.422m2

 The Agora Garden Tower is the product of an invitation – restricted competition held in Taipei, to design luxury condominiums for people with a high standard living.
-With views to the famous Taipei 101 tower, one of the most important landmarks in Taiwan, and right in the center of the vibrant city, this housing project fuses nature – still present in the vicinity of the plot though almost extinguished by the frenetic growth of the city – and built volumes, whose fierce expression recall some giant primitive rocks emerging from the volcanic land of the island.
-Taipei is partly flat, in the central zones, but in the west side, it has a slight ascending slope to the south, east and especially to the north, where it reaches 1,120 meters in the Qixing Mountain and where the highest Taiwanese volcano lies.
+With views to the famous Taipei 101 tower, one of the most important landmarks right in the center of the vibrant city, this housing project fuses nature – still present in the vicinity of the plot though almost extinguished by the frenetic growth of the city – and built volumes, whose fierce expression recall some giant primitive rocks emerging from the volcanic land of the island.
+Taipei is partly flat, in the central zones, but in the west side, it has a slight ascending slope to the south, east and especially to the north, where it reaches 1,120 meters in the Qixing Mountain.
 As if they had always been there, both elements, nature and rocks create a timeless symbiosis, where the stony volumes and vegetation embrace one another to generate a special volume that confines spacious homes and partly recover the forgotten natural essences of the city.

 At the bottom of the project, nature is luxurious, creating an environment that tries to protect the building from the fast-paced city.
 Then the vegetation climbs up among the rocks and together melt with the picturesque image of the city.
 The climbing vegetation provide shade and freshness to each dwelling, protecting them from wind and sun, and sometimes it tries to escape from the space enclosed by the rocks, seeking the daylight.
 The continuous dialogue between both elements creates a fluid space containing the structure, made of reinforced concrete produced with locally sourced materials.